Everything PR News

 Liad Agmon said one sentence to Calcalist.
 "At the current shekel exchange rate, if I could, I would recruit all the employees for my startup abroad."
 Two weeks later, the Israeli tech community is still arguing about it.

-What happened to Agmon’s quote is the new shape of communications risk.
+What happened to Agmon's quote is the new shape of communications risk.
 The interview is no longer the story.
 The interview is the trigger.
 The story is what X, secondary publications, and AI engines do with the extracted version of the quote over the next seventy-two hours.
+Every founder operating today is simultaneously speaking to engineers, investors, regulators, competitors, employees, and the AI engines that will summarize the conversation back to all of them.
+Calibrating for the room is no longer possible.
+The room is everyone, instantly.

 Four — the death of employer branding

-Multiply that one decision across dozens of companies.
+A young Israeli startup told its agency roster it was killing its employer-branding line item.
+"At this stage, we prefer to focus our resources on recruiting workers abroad."
+Multiply that decision across dozens of companies.
 The 2019–2024 employer-branding category — Glassdoor optimization, Best Place to Work submissions, EVP consultancies, branded culture content — is finished as a discrete budget line.

 What I am watching

 Four patterns.
 One shared root cause: the AI engines are now the answer layer.
 Buyers ask AI engines before they ask Google.
 Candidates ask AI engines before they ask the recruiter.
 Reporters ask AI engines before they file.
-Regulators are starting to ask AI engines before they investigate.
+AI Communications is the operating discipline for the new one.

 Israel is the country where the structural pressure on tech is acute and the communications response is, so far, mostly the old playbook.
 The companies that adapt fastest will not be the ones with the biggest comms budgets.
 They will be the ones that understand the operating system underneath has changed.
+Build the infrastructure before the crisis.
+Not during it.

 Ronn Torossian